How to say “boring” in Japanese

 - te – て : the same as used in “tsumaranakute”.
 In the example, this is used after “tome” to make its te form, “tome te”.
 Verbs need to be changed to their te forms to be connected with “kudasai”.

-- kudasai – ください : the command form of the verb, “kudasaru”, which means ‘to give’ in Japanese.
-When this follows a te-formed verb, however, it can work as an auxiliary verb to add the meaning of ‘please’ to the preceding verb.
+- kudasai – ください : one conjugation of the verb, “kudasaru”, which means ‘to give’ in Japanese.
+When this follows a verb, however, this can work like an auxiliary verb to add the meaning of ‘please’.
+In the example, this works like an auxiliary verb after “tome te” to add the meaning of ‘please’.

 Summary

-In this blog post, I’ve explained “tsumaranai” and its major conjugations.
+In this blog post, I’ve explained the definition and meanings of “tsumaranai” and its major conjugations.
 And also, I’ve explained how to use them through the example sentences.
 Let me summarize them as follows.

-- tsumaranai – つまらない : an i-adjective meaning ‘boring’ in Japanese.
-Depending on the subject word used together, this can also mean ‘bored’.
+- tsumaranai – つまらない : an i-adjective meaning ‘boring’ or ‘bored’ in Japanese.
+This can work as both a modifier and a complement.

-- tusmaranakunai – つまらなくない : the nai form of “tsumaranai”, meaning ‘not boring’ or ‘not bored’ in Japanese.
+- tusmaranakunai – つまらなくない : the nai form of “tsumaranai”, which means ‘not boring’ or ‘not bored’ in Japanese.

-- tsumaranakatta – つまらなかった : the ta form of “tsumaranai”, meaning ‘was boring’, ‘was bored’, or such in Japanese.
+- tsumaranakatta – つまらなかった : the ta form of “tsumaranai”, which means ‘was boring’, ‘was bored’, or such in Japanese.

-- tsumaranakute – つまらなくて : the te form of “tsumaranai”, meaning ‘boring’ or ‘bored’ in Japanese.
-When we want to use “tsumaranai” before another adjective or a verb with a smooth connection, this te forms is very useful.
+- tsumaranakute – つまらなくて : the te form of “tsumaranai”, which means ‘boring’ or ‘bored’ in Japanese.
+When we want to use “tsumaranai” in front of another adjective, this te form is very useful to make a smooth connection.

-- tsumaranakereba – つまらなければ : the ba form of “tsumaranai”, working to make a conditional clause in a sentence with the meaning of ‘boring’ or ‘bored’.
+- tsumaranakereba – つまらなければ : the ba form of “tsumaranai”, which makes a conditional clause in a sentence with meaning ‘boring’ or ‘bored’ in Japanese.

 Hope my explanations are understandable and helpful for Japanese learners.